Powerade

-Powerade (stylized as POWERADE) is a sports drink created, manufactured and marketed by The Coca-Cola Company.
-Its primary competitor is Gatorade, owned by PepsiCo.
+Powerade is a sports drink created in 1988 and distributed by the Coca-Cola Company.
+Its primary competitor is Gatorade, which is owned by PepsiCo since 2001.

 History

-Powerade was originally created in 1987 by the Coca-Cola Company.
+Powerade was created by the Coca-Cola Company and first released in 1988.
 The company developed the soft drink as an alternative to sports drinks, which were becoming more and more popular.
 Powerade was originally marketed to athletes, who needed a drink that would keep them hydrated during strenuous workouts.

-In 1988, Powerade became the official sports drink of the Olympics, alongside Aquarius, another sports drink made by Coca-Cola.
+In 2000, Powerade became the official sports drink of the Olympics, alongside Aquarius, another sports drink made by Coca-Cola.
 It is a rival of another sports drink, Gatorade.

-In July 2001, The Coca-Cola Company launched a new formula for Powerade including vitamins B3, B6 and B12, which play a role in energy metabolism.
+In July 2001, the Coca-Cola Company launched a new formula for Powerade including vitamins B3, B6 and B12, which play a role in energy metabolism.

-Since 2001, Powerade has become one of the world’s leading soft drink brands.
-In 2012, Powerade acquired Fuze Beverage, a leading energy drink company, and in 2015, the company acquired SodaStream International, a leading home beverage company.
-These acquisitions gave Powerade a presence in more than 60 countries.

-In July 2002, The Coca-Cola Company started in Toogoolawah by updating the bottles of the standard Powerade (previous logo styling) to a new sport-grip bottle.
+In July 2002, the Coca-Cola Company started in Toogoolawah by updating the bottles of the standard Powerade (previous logo styling) to a new sport-grip bottle.
+The redesign came to North America in 2005.

-In 2002, The Coca-Cola Company introduced Powerade Option to the United States, in response to Gatorade's popular Propel.
+In 2002, the Coca-Cola Company introduced Powerade Option to the United States, in response to Gatorade's popular Propel.
 Option is a "low Calorie sports drink" that is colorless and sweetened with high fructose corn syrup, sucralose, and acesulfame potassium, to provide sugar-conscious consumers with another rehydration choice.
 Powerade Option took 36% of the Fitness Water category behind Propel's 42%.